trustoverip/tswg-did-method-webs-specification/spec/security_considerations.md

     its chain of trust.

 If a URL of a DID document or [[ref: KERI event streams]] results in a redirect, each URL MUST satisfy the same security requirements.
-A URL MAY come from a URL shortener.
+A URL MAY come from a URL shortener as long as it is still a [[ref: AID controlled identifier]] and is in the set of [[ref: Authorized Identifiers]] attestation per this spec.